 All of us hate lint.
 Any presence of lint on surfaces is not tolerable, especially in a cleanroom setting.

 It is important to know that there is no such thing as lint-free cotton.
 It just doesn’t exist.
-Cotton is a cluster of little fibres.
-When you use a cotton dishtowel, these little fibres eventually detach from each other and remain on your glassware.
+Cotton is a cluster of strands.
+When you use a cotton dishtowel, these strands eventually detach from each other and remain on your glassware.

-However, cotton with a tighter weave has lesser lint.
-Simply put, a cotton dishtowel has lesser tint compared to a terry towel.
-But there is less softness in a tighter weave.
-When it comes to cotton, the softer the cloth, the more the lint.
-Used cotton items might be softer but they also have more lint.
+However, cotton with a tighter weave has less lint.
+Simply put, a cotton dishtowel has less lint compared to a Terry towel.
+But a tighter weave is more abrasive.
+When it comes to cotton, the softer the cloth, the more lint.

 Don’t Want any Lint?

-If you have an extremely low tolerance for lint, then you should forget about using cotton.
+If you want to eradicate lint, a cotton towel is not the best solution.
 The best product to use is the microfibre cloth.
 It’s great for everyday use.
-When it comes to durability, they are unbeatable.
-They can quickly collect lint just like a magnet.
-You could also use the super low lint critical cleaning wipes or ISO-rated cleanroom wipes.
+When it comes to durability, it is unbeatable.
+It can quickly collect lint just like a magnet.
+You could also use lint-cleaning wipes or ISO-rated wipes.

 Lint-free cleaning cloths are very durable and versatile too.
 They can be used on different types of surfaces, and most importantly, they are very easy to clean.